apache/iotdb/docs/UserGuide/Data-Concept/Data-Model-and-Terminology.md

 In the following chapters of data definition language, data operation language and Java Native Interface, various operations related to aligned timeseries will be introduced one by one.

-### Timestamp

-The timestamp is the time point at which data is produced.
-It includes absolute timestamps and relative timestamps.
-For detailed description, please go to [Data Type doc](./Data-Type.md).

 ## Schema Template

-### Schema template (From v0.13)

 In the actual scenario, many entities collect the same measurements, that is, they have the same measurements name and type.
 A **schema template** can be declared to define the collectable measurements set.
 Schema template helps save memory by implementing schema sharing.
 For detailed description, please refer to [Schema Template doc](./Schema-Template.md).